-- (a) Following approval of the seed bed by the Director, seeding shall be done with a Brillion drill or approved mechanical seeder.
+- (a) Following approval of the seed bed by the Director, Seeding shall be done with a Brillion drill or approved mechanical seeder.
 Seed shall be evenly distributed on a still day into a slightly moist seed bed.
 Seed shall be drilled 1/8 inch into the prepared seed bed.
 If the slope is too steep to drill, seed shall be broadcast at double the application rate and covered with 1/8 inch of soil with a harrow or hand rake for small areas.
 The seeding shall be done in two separate applications crossing the area at right angles to guarantee proper coverage.
-Drill seed across slopes rather than up and down, following the contour to reduce erosion. - (i) Native grasses shall be seeded at a rate of 20 pounds PLS/acre when drilled and 35 pounds PLS/acre when broadcast. - Buffalo grass shall be seeded at a rate of 3 pounds PLS/1000 square feet when drilled and 5 pounds PLS/1000 square feet. when broadcast. - (iii) Turf type tall fescue shall be seeded at a rate of 6 pounds/1000 square feet when drilled and 9 pounds/1000 square feet when broadcast. - (b) After seeding operations have been completed, the entire seeded area shall be hydromulched with "Conwed 2000" or approved equal hydro mulch material.
+Drill seed across slopes rather than up and down, following the contour to reduce erosion. - (i) Native grasses shall be seeded at a rate of 20 pounds PLS/acre when drilled and 35 pounds PLS/acre when broadcast. - (ii) Buffalo grass shall be seeded at a rate of 3 pounds PLS/1000 square feet when drilled and 5 pounds PLS/1000 square feet. when broadcast. - (iii) Turf type tall fescue shall be seeded at a rate of 6 pounds/1000 square feet when drilled and 9 pounds/1000 square feet when broadcast. - (b) After seeding operations have been completed, the entire seeded area shall be hydromulched with "Conwed 2000" or approved equal hydro mulch material.
 The hydro mulch shall be applied by using mechanical hydromulcher, evenly distributed on a still day.
 The hydro mulch material shall be applied at the rates recommended by the manufacturer.
 Within 12 hours after seeding, the sprinkler system shall be activated to moisten seeded areas to a depth of 1 inch.
-All seeded areas shall be kept so moistened by frequent light watering until final acceptance of the project or as required by City Land Use Regulations, and such watering shall be the responsibility of the contractor. - (c) Protect seeded slopes (greater than 2.5 horizontal to one vertical) with erosion control netting or other methods acceptable to the Director.
-Cover netting with straw or other acceptable mulch.
+All seeded areas shall be kept so moistened by frequent light watering until final acceptance of the project or as required by City Land Use Regulations, and such watering shall be the responsibility of the contractor. - (d)(c) Protect seeded slopes (greater than 2.5 horizontal to one vertical) with erosion control netting or other methods acceptable to the Director.
+Cover netting with straw or other acceptable mulch. - (e)(d) Seeding is not complete and will not be accepted until 70% coverage is achieved with the intended species.